xralf/fluid/README.md

 make syslog-example
 ```

-- `make fluidc` creates the compiler that is based on the UQL grammar described below.
-The command is used to translate a UQL query into a file with the query execution plan.
+- `make fluidc` creates the compiler that is based on the FQL grammar described below.
+The command is used to translate a FQL query into a file with the query execution plan.

 - `make fluid` creates the engine.
 It uses the plan file created by `fluidc` and waits for data on `stdin` that is compatible with the schema named in the query's `from` clause as defined in the `catalog.json` file described below.

-- `make syslog-example` runs a simple UQL query over live `syslog` data on your system (Linux or MacOS).
+- `make syslog-example` runs a simple FQL query over live `syslog` data on your system (Linux or MacOS).

 ## Example

-With the _fluid-portal Query Language_ (UQL) we can specify a task in an intuitve manner.
+With the _fluid-portal Query Language_ (FQL) we can specify a task in an intuitve manner.
 Imagine, we want to process time-stamped CSV data like the following from the file [foo.csv](data/foo.csv):

 |   x |             t             |
 | --: | :-----------------------: |